swift-on-server/articles/Sources/Articles/Documentation.docc/2025/nio-file-system/nio-file-system.md

-## Working with the SwiftNIO File System: Practical Examples
+# Practical Guide to Working with the SwiftNIO File System ￼

+The SwiftNIO package serves as the backbone for many server-side Swift projects.
+When most people hear about SwiftNIO, they immediately think of servers or network protocols.

-SwiftNIO is a powerful networking framework, but it also provides a modern, async-friendly file system API.
-The NIO file system module lets you create, read, write, and manage files and directories in a non-blocking way.
+However, SwiftNIO also includes a lesser-known library: a modern, async-friendly file system API.
+Unlike the traditional FileManager, this API allows you to read, write, and manage files without blocking threads—making it ideal for server environments.

-In this article, we’ll walk through common and interesting use-cases, with clear, concise Swift examples.

-## Setup NIOFileSystem
+This article covers the essentials: how to set up the file system module, create files, read and write data, work with directories, and explore a few advanced techniques.

+## Setting up NIO File System

+The file system APIs are part of the `_NIOFileSystem` product, which is still considered experimental.
+The underscore in the module name shows that the API may change in the future, but it is already extremely useful and quite stable.

-NIOFileSystem.
-This provides async APIs for interacting with the file system.
-Fist you have to add swift-nio as a package dependency to your target.
+Before you can use the SwiftNIO file system API, you need to add `swift-nio` as a dependency to your Swift package.
+Here’s how to add `_NIOFileSystem` to your `Package.swift` file:

 ```swift
 // swift-tools-version: 6.0